Silver Cross — Learning at Work Week

 Your prompt

 I want you to help me think about my career development.
-Here's some context about me: - My job title is: [your role] - My main responsibilities are: [briefly describe what you actually do day-to-day] - I've been in this role for roughly: [X years / months] - The industry I work in is: [e.g. consumer goods / baby products / retail] - One thing I'm good at in my role: [something you'd put on a CV] - One area I know I could develop: [be honest — this is just between you and Copilot] Please confirm you've understood my context and ask me one follow-up question to help you get a better picture of where I want to go.
+Here's some context about me: - My job title is: [your role] - My main responsibilities are: [briefly describe what you actually do day-to-day] - I've been in this role for roughly: [X years / months] - The industry I work in is: [e.g. consumer goods / baby products / retail] - One thing I'm good at in my role: [something you'd put on a CV] - One area I know I could develop: [be honest — this is just between you and Copilot] Two rules for this whole exercise: 1.
+Answer only what I ask in each prompt.
+Do not add extra suggestions, commentary, or next steps beyond what I've asked for.
+Wait for me to give you the next prompt.
+2. At the end of the exercise, I will ask you to compile everything into a Word document I can save and keep.
+Please confirm you've understood my context and ask me one follow-up question to help you get a better picture of where I want to go.

 Tips for this step